IFoliacoRamos/IFoliacoRamos/README.md

 ## Experience

-My experience with Rentify allowed me to learn new technologies like TypeScript, MongoDB, and user authentication with Firebase.
+My experience with Rentify allowed me to learn new technologies like TypeScript.
 It also enhanced my leadership skills and teamwork abilities.

 ## Contact